-- 1. Turn the city water supply valve to the CLOSED position. - 2.
-Disconnect the garden hose from the motor home inlet connection and replace inlet pipe protection cap.
-Store the garden hose in the space available in the holding tank compartment.
+- Turn the city water supply valve to the CLOSED position. - Disconnect the water hose from the motor home inlet connection and replace inlet pipe protection cap.
+Store the water hose in the space available in the holding tank compartment.

 Filling Fresh Water Supply